-The HIP6014 provides simple, single feedback loop, voltagemode control with fast transient response.
+The HIP6006 provides simple, single feedback loop, voltage-mode control with fast transient response.
 It includes a 200kHz free-running triangle-wave oscillator that is adjustable from below 50kHz to over 1MHz.
 The error amplifier features a 15MHz gain-bandwidth product and $6V/\mu s$ slew rate which enables high converter bandwidth for fast transient performance.
 The resulting PWM duty ratio ranges from 0% to 100%.

-The HIP6014 monitors the output voltage with a window comparator that tracks the DAC output and issues a Power Good signal when the output is within ±10%.
-The HIP6014 protects against over-current and over-voltage conditions by inhibiting PWM operation.
-Additional built-in over-voltage protection triggers an external SCR to crowbar the input supply.
-The HIP6014 monitors the current by using the $r{DS(ON)}$ of the upper MOSFET which eliminates the need for a current sensing resistor.
+The HIP6006 protects against over-current conditions by inhibiting PWM operation.
+The HIP6006 monitors the current by using the $r{DS(ON)}$ of the upper MOSFET which eliminates the need for a current sensing resistor.